spcl/dace/dace/frontend/python/python_supported_features.md

 ### 2.5 Operators
 The DaCe Python-Frontend supports all Python operators.
-The operators are only supported in the context of arithmetic/logical operations among scalar values and DaCe (Numpy-compatible) arrays.
+The operators are only supported in the context of arithmetic/logical operations among scalar values and DaCe (NumPy-compatible) arrays.
 For example, it is not possible to concatenate 2 strings with the `+` operator.
 The `:=` operator (Named Expression) is parsed as an assignment statement.